openface/onset-alien-invasion/FRAMEWORK.md

         prop = {
-            target = "tree",            -- for interacting with world objects (Eg. tree, water, vehicle_hood) desc = "Chop Tree",         -- label for "Use" when interacting remote_event = "HarvestTree" -- event called when [E] is pressed to interact with world object }
+            target = "tree",            -- for interacting with world objects (Eg. tree, water, vehicle_hood) desc = "Chop Tree",         -- label for "Use" when interacting }
     },
     modelid = 1262,                     -- [required] object modelid